City-Science-Lab-Gipuzkoa/Gipuzkoa-MOVE/README.md

-# Gipuzkoa Mobility Data Platform
+# Gipuzkoa Mobility Open Visualizer

 This application provides a web-based interface for exploring and cataloguing mobility-related datasets in Gipuzkoa.
 It includes interactive maps, dataset visualizations, and a custom AI-powered map generation tool to support the development of a mobility data space in the region.